Glasgow Cathedral

-The cathedral is dedicated to Saint Mungo, the patron saint of Glasgow, whose tomb lies at the centre of the building's Lower Church.
+The cathedral is dedicated to Saint Mungo (also known as Kentigern), the patron saint of Glasgow, whose tomb lies at the centre of the building's Lower Church.
 The first stone cathedral was dedicated in 1136, in the presence of David I. Fragments of this building have been found beneath the structure of the present cathedral, which was dedicated in 1197, although much of the present cathedral dates from a major rebuilding in the 13th century.
 Following its foundation in 1451, the University of Glasgow held its first classes within the cathedral's chapter house.
 After the Reformation, Glasgow Cathedral was internally partitioned to serve three separate congregations (Inner High, Outer High and Barony).
 The early 19th century saw a growing appreciation of the cathedral's medieval architecture, and by 1835 both the Outer High and Barony congregations had moved elsewhere in the city, allowing the restoration of the cathedral to something approaching its former glory.

 Glasgow Cathedral has been Crown property since 1587.
 The entire cathedral building passed into the care of the state in 1857, and today it is the responsibility of Historic Environment Scotland.
 The congregation is today part of the Church of Scotland's Presbytery of Glasgow.